-Automation: Virtuous Automation allows users to create workflows that automatically handle tasks, like sending emails, tagging Contacts, and even creating follow up tasks.
+Automation: Virtuous Automation allows users to create workflows that automatically handle tasks, like sending emails, tagging Contacts, and even creating follow-up tasks.
 Leveraging Automation can help expand your team's reach, allowing for personalized communication with donors of any size, and even help with keeping Contact data up to date.

 Batch: When entering gifts, users have the option of specifying a Batch.
 This code can be used to identify all Gifts that were entered together, which can come in handy when troubleshooting or reconciling financial data.
 Batch values are stored at the gift level, though users creating a new gift import can set a default value to apply to all gifts in a particular import.
-While the terms "Batch" and "Import" are often used interchangeable, it's worth noting that one Import in Virtuous can contain multiple Batches.
+While the terms "Batch" and "Import" are often used interchangeably, it's worth noting that one Import in Virtuous can contain multiple Batches.

 Campaign: Campaigns in Virtuous allow you to track your outbound marketing and fundraising efforts, connect these efforts to gifts received, and track their effectiveness.
 Campaigns are constructed in a hierarchy, consisting of Campaigns > Communications > Segments.
 This structure can be used to support any organization’s marketing structure, from small startups to large international organizations.

 Campaign Communication: A single campaign in Virtuous may have one or more campaign communications associated with it.
 These may all be different messaging, delivered through different channels, that are all part of one single campaign effort.
 For example, as part of your “Year-End Membership Drive” campaign, you may have a coordinated messaging effort that includes a teaser email (“Get Ready -- Here Comes the Big Drive!”), a call to action banner on your website (“Are You a Member?
 Click to Join Today!”), a direct mail brochure (“Friend, Here are Six Glossy Pages About What Membership Means to You.”), an event (“Winter Membership Jamboree”), an email invite to the event (“Come Join us at Our Winter Membership Jamboree!”), and a social media blitz (“Tweet Using Hashtag #ImAMemberBecause to Tell us Your Story!”).
-Each of these communications supports the overall campaign, but can be tracked separately using the Virtuous Fundraising Campaigns module.
+Each of these communications supports the overall campaign but can be tracked separately using the Virtuous Fundraising Campaigns module.

 Channel: Each campaign communication in Virtuous is assigned a channel, or “type” when creating a new communication.
-This indicates the delivery method of a particular appeal, and will drive both the dashboard Giving by Channel dashboard report and the Response graph in a contact record.
+This indicates the delivery method of a particular appeal and will drive both the dashboard Giving by Channel dashboard report and the Response graph in a contact record.
 The list of channels in Virtuous is: Email, Direct Mail, Radio, TV, Web, Social Media, PR, Event, Advocacy, and Other.

 Contact: Contacts in Virtuous are your constituents, givers, prospects, partners -- anyone who has a relationship with your organization.
 A single individual may be a contact, but most often contacts are larger entities, like households, companies, nonprofits, super-secret spy organizations -- anything you want, really.
 Virtuous exists primarily to help you manage your relationships with these people and organizations and leverage their generosity to help advance your mission.
-Most data in Virtuous is related directly to Contacts, including gifts, pledges, recurring gifts, notes, tasks, and Tags.
+Most data in Virtuous is related directly to Contacts, including gifts, pledges, recurring gifts, addresses, notes, tasks, and Tags.